Kingsford-Group/biblint/README.md

 - {} is used to delimit fields

-- If an entire field is braced or if no braces are in the field, individual words that are in strange case will be surrounded by {}.
-Specifically, {}
+- If an entire field is braced, they are removed.
+This can be wrong, but the more common problem is that someone has double braced every field to avoid dealing with BibTeX quirks.

-  surrounds any word with a " or that has "sTrange" case (an uppercase letter anyplace except the first non-punctuation character that is not preceded by a hyphen).
+- Individual words in `title` or `booktitle` entires that are in strange case will be surrounded by {}.
+Specifically, {} surrounds any word with a " or that has "sTrange" case (an uppercase letter anyplace except the first non-punctuation character that is not preceded by a hyphen).
 This won't brace things like "(Strange" or "Hyphenated-Word", but will brace "mRNA"

 - Author names in the "author" field are always given as von Last, First or von Last, Jr., First  (names in the "editor" field are not changed)